 Start a BusinessAn EIN (also referred to as a Federal Tax ID) is a nine-digit number that is issued by the IRS and used to uniquely identify your business for tax purposes.
 Think of it as a Social Security Number (SSN) for your business, except an EIN is less sensitive.
 It is important to wait until the LLC has been approved by the state before applying for an EIN.
 For that reason, filing for an EIN is one of the last things to do when you are setting up a business.

 You will only need a few pieces of information to file including your mailing address and legal business name.
-You can apply online with the IRS by downloading IRS Form SS-4, or work alongside a third party organization like MyCorporation to complete an EIN application.
+You can apply online Opens in a new tab with the IRS by downloading IRS Form SS-4 (PDF)(116 KB) Opens in a new tab, or work alongside a third party organization like MyCorporation to complete an EIN application.